 - It has a moist and fluffy texture

 - It’s super easy to make: think one bowl and simple ingredients that you’ll probably have on hand already

 - It’s versatile and customisable, as you can use any oil you like (coconut, vegetable or olive all work well) and you can substitute the maple syrup with any other sweetener of choice, such as agave syrup or brown rice syrup

-But the real star of the show is the magical, 2-ingredient strawberry buttercream frosting!
+But the real star of this Gluten-Free Vegan Matcha Strawberry Sponge Cake is the magical, 2-ingredient strawberry buttercream frosting!
 All you need to do to make this frosting, is whip up some coconut whipped cream (or you can substitute with shop-bought coconut yogurt if you’re feeling lazy!) and mix in some strawberry jam.
 To keep it refined sugar free, make sure you buy a naturally sweetened jam.